frederic-perez/AmE-dictionary/data/dictionary.md

 __bruin__
 __bruited__
 __brumal__ _adj_ Of, characteristic of, or relating to winter; wintry.
+__brumation__ _n_ A state or condition of sluggishness, inactivity, or torpor exhibited by reptiles (such as snakes or lizards) during winter or extended periods of low temperature.
 __brush__ _To brush fires in California._ _The goats cleared brush._
 __brusquerie__ _n_ Curtness or bluntness of manner.
 __brussels sprout__ _n_ :two::hammer: (Brussels sprout)